-DoorDash is an online food delivery service, which partners up with local restaurants to deliver meals to customers in close proximity.
+DoorDash is an online food delivery service, which partners up with local restaurants to deliver meals to customers nearby.
 Deliveries are executed by contractual drivers (so-called Dashers) that operate on an on-demand basis.

 The business model of DoorDash is based on charging restaurants a percentage fee (around 20 percent) for every order made on its platform.
-Other sources of income include a service and delivery fee as well DashPass, a monthly subscription service for consumers.
+Other sources of income include a service and delivery fee, white-label logistics service, a catering service as well DashPass, a monthly subscription service for consumers.

 Founded in 2013 by four Stanford graduates, DoorDash became an instant success with customers due to its flexible workforce of drivers.
 The company has raised over $2.1 billion in venture capital and is set to go public sometime in 2020.